 The point of contact for most exchange programs based on inter-university agreements is our International Office.
 In case where a faculty or graduate school is responsible for student exchange based on an inter-university agreement, the liaison for inter-university partners will be the faculty or graduate school that hosts their exchange students.

 For student exchange based on inter-department agreements, each department (faculty or graduate school) is responsible for the admission of exchange students and will be the liaison for their respective inter-department partners.
-Inquiries for student exchange based on an inter-department agreement should be made to the relevant faculty or graduate school.
+Inquiries and application for student exchange based on an inter-department agreement should be made to the relevant faculty or graduate school.

 For coordinators in charge of student exchange:

 If your liaison for student exchange is not International Education Center (International Office), please inquire your liaison regarding their inbound programs which are managed independently by a faculty or a graduate school.
 If your contact is International Education Center (International Office), please have your prospective exchange students prepare required application documents, and have them apply by following instructions in the "Application Requirements" below.

 Program for Spring Semester of 2023 (Starting April 2023) NEW (posted on Oct.
 18, 2022)